 Belcarra is a signatory of the B.C.
-Climate Action Charter that commits municipalities to:

-- 1) becoming carbon neutral in their corporate actions; - 2) measuring and reporting their greenhouse gas emissions; and - 3) creating complete, compact, and more energy efficient communities.
+Climate Action Charter that commits municipalities to: 1) becoming carbon neutral in their corporate actions; 2) measuring and reporting their greenhouse gas emissions; and

+-) creating complete, compact, and more energy efficient communiti - creating complete, compact, and more energy efficient communities.

+POLICY CC 1.
 Uphold Belcarra's commitment to the BC Climate Action Charter.
+POLICY CC 2.
 Develop a 'Climate Action Plan' to support and inform decision-making and reduce the potential long-term costs and impacts associated with climate change.